-We have adopted Taking Care, Warwickshire County Council's personal safety programme (based on the Protective Behaviours Process) for Foundation and Key Stage 1, which is designed to fit in with the requirements of the PSHE Curriculum.
+We have adopted the personal safety programme Taking Care (based on the Protective Behaviours Process) for Foundation and Key Stage 1, which is designed to fit in with the requirements of the PSHE Curriculum.
 This programme reinforces essential skills for every child.
 Self-esteem and confidence building, thinking independently and making assessments of risk based on their own judgements are encouraged throughout the course.